-It’s summer, and we still have a long time until the kids go back to school.
+It’s summer, and after months of quarantine we still have a long time until the kids go back to school.
 If this is a deployment year for your family, it may seem like summer is dragging on forever.
-But don’t worry, there are plenty of easy ways to occupy military kids in the summertime.
+But don’t worry, as states are gradually opening up again and activities are resuming around the country, there are plenty of easy ways to occupy military kids in the summertime.
 And most of them won’t cost much money either!
 So if you need to get out of the house and the kids are driving you crazy, try these ideas between now and payday.

 9 cheap and easy summer activities for military kids

 - Library Summer Reading Program: Every military base has a library, and all DoD libraries offer a summer reading program.
 This year, the program is now available online… and the prizes are available by mail, too!
 All you have to do is visit the DoD Summer Reading website and log your child’s reading time.
 They can read any book–it doesn’t have to be from the base library.
 So get some quiet time for yourself, and let them earn prizes like T-shirts, toys, and fast food gift certificates.

 - Free Museums: In many states, museums are re-opening with common sense guidelines: wear a mask, and remain distanced from other visitors while walking through exhibits.
 The Blue Star Families organization has partnered with hundreds of museums across the nation to give free admission to military families during the summer months.
 Visit their website and interactive map to see if there are free opportunities near you.
 We have used this program to get free admission to children’s museums, art galleries, history museums, and science centers.
 It’s a great way to spend the day doing something new that appeals to your child’s interests.

 Did you know about these 9 cheap and simple summer activities for military kids? #milspouse Click To Tweet